Get insider access

 2. Best Upper Mid-Range Mechanical Keyboard

-This keyboard's conservative design also hides a surprising gaming performance, making it a great choice for your home setup to get some well-deserved gaming time when you're off the clock.
-Keep in mind that this keyboard is only available with linear switches.
-While these switches are quiet and smooth to type on, they don't have that tactile bump some people prefer.
+That said, much like our top pick, this keyboard's conservative design also hides a surprising gaming performance, making it a great choice for your home setup to get some well-deserved gaming time when you're off the clock.
+Also, this keyboard is only available with linear switches.
+While these switches are quiet and smooth to type on, they don't have the tactile bump some typists prefer.
 If that's important to you, check out the Logitech G715, which is typically a bit more expensive but has a similar look and a wider selection of switches.
 It also has a cloud-shaped wrist rest that adds a playful touch to any setup.

 See our review